-There’s been a trend in the past few couple of years of slightly “modifying” the Ketubah to fit into our modern days of society, including even the language in which they write the Ketubah (originally written in Aramaic).
+In fact, there’s been a common trend among many reform and conservative Jews in the past few years of “modifying” the Ketubah to make it more Egalitarian.
+That includes writing the Ketubah in English (originally written in Aramaic).

-The veiling of the bride is also commonly known as “Badeken”.
+The veiling of the bride is commonly known as “Badeken”.